SAP-samples/teched2023-XP186v/README.md

 ### Exercise 1 - Embark on your first mission
 Go to https://discovery-center.cloud.sap/ and open the “Mission Catalog”.
-Search for the mission “Getting Started with Discovery Center Missions”.
+Search for the mission **Getting Started with Discovery Center Missions**.
 Open it and start the mission.
 You will need to log on to start it.
 If you don’t have a user go to https://www.sap.com/ and create your user.
 ![image](https://github.com/SAP-samples/teched2023-XP186v/assets/144680945/5fe7fa11-abac-4c85-9ff9-29e32a29b0ce)